Family Game Night (game show): Bop It! Boptagon

 Bop It!
 Boptagon is a memory game designated to test how fast the players can respond to specific commands.
 Set inside a ring called the "Boptagon", the players each operate one of 8 stations: Twist It, Pull It, Shout It, Kick It, Whack It, Honk It, Crash It, and Bop It.
-The players will hear a command, and they must obey it in time.
+The players will hear a command, and they must obey it in time (before the next command).
 They might also hear "Rotate It" and "Reverse It".
-When they hear one of these commands, they move one station left for Rotate It, and one station right for Reverse It.
-If one or more players fail to correctly obey the command, does their command if it is not the one called, activates it during "Rotate It" or "Reverse It", goes in the wrong direction during "Rotate It" or "Reverse It" or goes past their station during "Rotate It" or "Reverse It" they are knocked out.
-The family with one or more of their team left in the Boptagon is the winner.
+When they hear one of these commands, they move one station left (clockwise) for Rotate It, and one station right (counter-clockwise) for Reverse It.
+Commands arrive more frequently over time.
+If one or more players fail to correctly obey the command, does their command if it is not the one called, activates it during "Rotate It" or "Reverse It", goes in the wrong direction during "Rotate It" or "Reverse It", or goes past their station during "Rotate It" or "Reverse It", they are knocked out.
+In case every alive player fails on the same command, they may still stay in the game.
+The family with at least one member left in the Boptagon (when the whole other team is out) is the winner.